MiguelCastillo/Brackets-Themes/README.md

 Contact me
 ===============

-If you have any issues or want to drop a line, you can use miguel.castillo@borland.com or my personal email at manchagnu@gmail.com
+If you have any issues or want to just drop in a line, you can use miguel.castillo@borland.com or my personal email at manchagnu@gmail.com

 License
 ===============